joshhayles/joshhayles/README.md

 # Hey, I'm Josh

 I'm a Solutions Engineer II at [Datadog](https://www.datadoghq.com/), focused on Kubernetes, containers, and cloud infrastructure.
 I got into tech at 40 through Flatiron School's software engineering bootcamp.
-Before that, I spent 15 years in real estate — which is actually how Tax Corrector started.
-I knew the property tax problem firsthand before I ever wrote a line of code.
+Before that, I spent 15 years in real estate — that background ended up shaping what I build.

 ---